Blog Archive

 • Fastest needle release on the market

-• Finger tight assembly tolerances
+• Finger-tight assembly tolerances

 • Excellent for multiple applications for novice to advanced airbrushers